Ukraine's top steelmaker sees steady production, no need for debt restructure

 "We will need special arrangements to get (EU) renewable energy," Ryzhenkov said, adding that one of those options was green hydrogen, or hydrogen made using renewable energy, that could then power electric arc furnaces.

-The switch to green steel was already being planned before last year's invasion devastated Ukraine.
-It will require up to 40 billion euros ($44 billion) altogether, Ryzhenkov said.
+Metinvest's switch to green steel was already being planned before last year's invasion devastated Ukraine.
+It will take at least 1-1/2 years of planning and will require up to 40 billion euros ($44 billion) altogether, Ryzhenkov said.

 Some 15-30% of the money needed could come from international grants while the rest will need to come from the company or other loans.

-In normal circumstances it could go to the international bond markets, but at the moment that is not possible for any Ukrainian company, he said.
+In normal circumstances it could go to the international bond markets, but at the moment that is not possible for any Ukrainian company, he said, due to investors' worries.

 "No one is going to believe just a paper agreement" he said, highlighting the Minsk agreement struck after Russia annexed Crimea in 2014.